eitm-org/state_manuscript_analyses/README.md

     - Bedfiles within problematic_regions are downloadable through https://genome.ucsc.edu/ inside artifact_exclusion.
     - For pathogenicGRCh38_20220906.bed, download from zenodo [here](https://zenodo.org/uploads/14399982) renamed as artifact_exclusion.bed.

-### Zenodo downloads
+### Other downloads
 1. Download and unzip the references data folder, HG002_fully_resolved folder, and samples.csv from zenodo [ineset link here].
-2. Modify paths in `post_processing/scripts/constants.py` to point to the respecting data paths.
-3. Download and unzip tensig.zip from [here][https://drive.google.com/file/d/1jZVpvFOP8lOLKY1pTt1m8AUK9kyD-3u3/view] and place *only* the constants.Rdata file in to `post_processing/scripts/tensig/` folder.
+2. Download and unzip tensig.zip from [here][https://drive.google.com/file/d/1jZVpvFOP8lOLKY1pTt1m8AUK9kyD-3u3/view] and place *only* the constants.Rdata file in to `post_processing/scripts/tensig/` folder.

+### Finally
+1. Modify paths in `post_processing/scripts/constants.py` to point to the respecting data paths.
-4. rerun `make install`.
+2. rerun `make install`.

 ## To replicate the post processing pipeline results:
 1. With venv activated, make sure the current working directory is in `state_manuscript_analyses`.